openvm-org/openvm/docs/specs/vm/RISCV.md

 We next proceed to the instructions using _custom-1_ opcode[6:0] prefix **0101011**..

 Modular arithmetic instructions depend on the modulus `N`.
-The ordered list of supported moduli should be saved in the `.axiom` section of the ELF file in the serialized format.
-This is achieved by the `setup_moduli!` macro: for example, the following code
+The ordered list of supported moduli should be saved in the `.openvm` section of the ELF file in the serialized format.
+This is achieved by the `moduli_declare!` macro: for example, the following code

 ```rust
 moduli_declare! {